 2. Use a third-party app like StatsApp for iPhone (is there an Android like app out there that we don’t know about?), which can do more sophisticated charging scheduling like I mention above.
 We’ve been using this app for about a week now and love it so far, so expect a review (and possibly something else for our readers ;)) soon.

 Bonus tip, turn on your heated seats and climate control using the mobile app about 5 minutes before you leave to warm up the cabin of the vehicle.
 If your Model 3 is plugged in, this will also warm the battery at the same time, increasing your efficiency and the amount of regenerative braking available when it is time to leave.
+You may have to turn on climate control more than 20-30 minutes prior to departure for to heat the battery, depending on the outside temperature.

 Turn off auto-wipers